remblock/REMChain-Mainnet-Setup/README.md

 remcli wallet lock
 ```

-> This command line is used for locking the default wallet.
+> This command line is used for locking your default wallet.

 ```
 remcli wallet lock_all